-- Any discrepancy while scoring must be brought to the range officer's attention before pulling the arrows. - k.
+- k.
 FINGER PROTECTION & ARM GUARDS ARE MANDATORY.
 Each shooter must have their own safety protection.
 (Gloves, shooting tabs or tape to draw, holdback and release and string are permitted, provided they are smooth with no device to help hold and/or release the string). - Archery shoot score sheets will be scored, graded and given to exhibitor at time of interview of poster.
 State Shoot Eligibility: Grand/Reserve of eligible age class.
 Alternates determined by points and class standing.
 State age for shoot is age as of January 1st of the current year.
 Exhibitors eligible at age 9-19 for Target and 9-19 for 3-D Bow Hunting.
-Those qualifying for the State Shoot should review state rules since state shoot rules may differ slightly from county shoot rules.

-m.
-No binoculars at the shooting line - TARGET ONLY.
+Those qualifying for the State Shoot should review state rules since state shoot rules may differ slightly from county shoot rules. - m.
+No binoculars at the shooting line TARGET ONLY.